mastodon/fediverse_auxiliary_service_provider_specifications/discovery/trends/v0.1/trends.md

   [RFC-4647](https://tools.ietf.org/html/rfc4647.html) to determine
   matching languages.

-### Common Response Attributes
+### Common Response Attribute

 All responses include a list of results.
-Individual result objects share the following common keys and values:
+Individual result objects share the following common key and value:

 * `rank`: A positive integer less than or equal `100` representing the rank of this result. `100` is the highest rank, meaning "most trending".